+For the year ended December 31, 2023, three customers accounted for 48%, 30%, and 11% of revenues.
 For the year ended December 31, 2022, four customers accounted for 42%, 18%, 14% and 14% of revenues.
-For the year ended December 31, 2021, one customer accounted for 83% of revenues.
 In all cases, there are no minimum contract values stated.
 Each contract covers an agreement to deliver a rail inspection portal which, once accepted, must be paid in full, with 30% or more being due and payable prior to delivery.
 The balances of the contracts are for service and maintenance which is paid annually in advance with revenues recorded ratably over the contract period.
-Each of the customers referenced has the following termination provisions: